NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 Access to service interfaces should be constrained to authenticated and authorised individuals.

-Does your organisation or service confirm that:
+Your organisation or service must confirm that:

 - access to internal and external interfaces is authenticated
 - it has processes to manage the lifecycle of service credentials